jupiter-projects/passwordencoder/README.md

 # PasswordEncoder
 **PasswordEncoder** is a Java framework for hashing password.

-This framework targets to provide password encoder for the crypto functions:
+This framework targets to provide password encoder for the following crypto functions:
 1. BCrypt
 2. Scrypt
 3. Argon2